pau1a/Transcrypt/BIG.md

 #### **Diagrammatic Neutrals**

 A narrow set of greys or muted blues used in architecture diagrams, flowcharts, and PDS/SAIS illustrations.
+These are drawn from the neutral ladder in §A.3 Neutral Greyscale Tokens (e.g. --neutral-300 to --neutral-900) and may not introduce new hues.
 Their purpose is structural clarity, not identity.

 These tones sit behind the brand; they never define it.